JaccomoLorenz/godot-simple-wind-shader/README.md

 # Simple Wind Shader

-A simlpe shader for the godot engine version 2.1 (3.0 planned) that gives objects like grass or plants a wiggle/wind effect.
+A simlpe shader for the godot engine that gives objects like grass or plants a wiggle/wind effect.
+Godot version: 2.1 (A pre-version for Godot 3 Beta/Daily Build are available in godot3_pre branch).

 ## Demo